AMBER ALERT | NC Teen Kidnapped From Mobile Home Park, Forced Into Stolen SUV: Police

 LUMBERTON, NC - Lumberton police are searching for a teenage girl they say was kidnapped from a front yard Monday morning.

 An Amber Alert has been issued for 13-year-old Hania Noleia Aguilar.
-The North Carolina Department of Public Safety released a photo of the stolen Green 2002 Ford Expedition believed she was forced into.
+The North Carolina Department of Public Safety released a photo of the stolen Green 2002 Ford Expedition police believe she was forced into.

 Lumberton Police Captain Terry Parker says a man grabbed Aguilar from a yard at Rosewood Mobile Home Park just before 7 a.m.
 Monday The man forced Aguilar into a stolen Green 2002 Ford Expedition according to a WBTW report.
 The Expedition is registered to Velasquez Hernandez of Summerville, South Carolina and has South Carolina license plate NWS-984.